driver-pete/boot-stateless-social/README.md

 ===================
 Architecture:
-UserRepository - class that implements interactions with database that stores User objects.
+User - the main object which is stored in the database that represents the user UserRepository - class that implements interactions with database that stores User objects.
 SocialUserService - this class uses UserRepository to find and update users by some fields.
     It implements UserDetailsService for spring security and SocialUserDetailsService for spring social.